structurizr/dsl/docs/language-reference.md

 ### custom view

-The `custom` keyword is used to define a [custom view](https://structurizr.com/help/custom-diagrams) (this is only available on the Structurizr cloud service/on-premises installation, with a paid subscription).
+The `custom` keyword is used to define a [custom view](https://structurizr.com/help/custom-diagrams) (this is only available on the Structurizr cloud service/on-premises installation).

 ```
 custom [key] [title] [description] {